liamquinn14/generating-test-data-challenge/README.md

 ## Scripts
 - Scripts used to generate test data can be found in the 'scripts' folder.
-- 'run-data-generation.zsh' was used to run the 'generate-test-data.py' script a specified number of times.
 - The 'scripts/setup.md' provides a guide of how to use the scripts with the program's repository.

-## Summary
+## Test report
-- Testing summary can be found in the 'summary.md' file.
+- Test report can be found in the 'test-report.pdf' file.